Mehrpouya/geocoin/README.md

 ## Moving to another server:
 In case you want to move this application to a new server, these are the steps you need to follow:

+1. Server requirements:
+  - PHP and MySQL installed
+  - Electrum installed
+  - Have user rights to be able to copy files into server
+  - Rights run shell scrips
+  - admin rights on MySQL to create database, table and procedures.
-1. All wallets need to be restored by either using the electrum GUI or terminal.
+2. All wallets need to be restored by either using the electrum GUI or terminal.
-2. If you don't have the geocoin database, run the following scripts in the same order as below in your mysql query interface:
+3. If you don't have the geocoin database, run the following scripts in the same order as below in your mysql query interface:
   1. [Geocoin database & table creation script]("https://github.com/Mehrpouya/geocoin/blob/master/serverside/geocoin_app%20Create%20database%20structure%20script.sql")
   2. [Wallets table data]("https://github.com/Mehrpouya/geocoin/blob/master/serverside/geocoin_app%20data%20for%20wallets.sql")
-3. From ["serverside folder"]("("https://github.com/Mehrpouya/geocoin/blob/master/serverside/") upload all php files including the dbconfig to the public_html or www folder of your new server.
+4. From ["serverside folder"]("("https://github.com/Mehrpouya/geocoin/blob/master/serverside/") upload all php files including the dbconfig to the public_html or www folder of your new server.
   - Make sure you update the dbconfig.ini to have correct authentication information.
-4. Depending on which project you decide to migrate to a new server:
+5. Depending on which project you decide to migrate to a new server:
   - Copy all the files and folder of one of the three into your new server
       - [Basic Geocoin](##Links "Basic geocoin")
       - [Marriage web app](##Links "Marriage web app")
       - [Charity web app](##Links "Charity web app")
-5. Run the python payto.py file on the new server
+6. Run the python payto.py file on the new server

-###1.Example command and how to restore wallets
+###2.Example command and how to restore wallets
 ####Through terminal
 electrum restore --wallet ~/.electrum/wallets/negativeWallet_3 "Replace this with the seed for the wallet you are restoring" and then you need to provide a password for it.
 Doesn't have to be the same as before.